MPI-Dortmund/ALSTracker/src/ALSTracker/doc/instructions.md

 # ALSTracker Excel file

-There are two mandatory sheets and as many measurement sheets as you like.
+There are three mandatory sheets and as many measurement sheets as you like.
 The order of the sheets does not matter.

 ## Measurement sheets